Altair1618/Labpro3-Monolith/README.md

 1. This project is deployed on 000webhost and can be accessed [here](https://labpro3-monolith.000webhostapp.com/login).
 2. Every page in this project has lighthouse score more than equal to 95.
 3. Every page in this project has responsive layout so that it can be accessed from mobile devices and computers.
+4. The catalog page in this project has short poll feature to update the data every 10 seconds without refreshing the page.

 ## Tech Stacks
 - laravel/framework (v10.10)